Diffusion-Based Audio Inpainting: IMPROVED CQT-BASED ARCHITECTURE

 \subsection{Architecture Design}

-We use a U-Net architecture having a hierarchical encoder/decoder structure, in which the temporal resolution is progressively reduced by a factor of two between consecutive layers, while the frequency resolution remains unchanged \cite{moliner2022solving}.
-We make use of this hierarchy by concatenating features from each CQT octave at the U-Net layers where the time resolutions match, as shown in Fig.~\ref{fig:architecture}.
+A U-Net has a hierarchical encoder/decoder structure, as shown in Fig.~\ref{fig:architecture}, where the left-hand side is the encoder and the right-hand side is the decoder.
+The center part of Fig.~\ref{fig:architecture} is called the ``bottleneck'', which corresponds to the lowest point of the letter ``U''.
+The temporal resolution is progressively reduced by a factor of two between consecutive layers in Fig.~\ref{fig:architecture}, while the frequency resolution remains unchanged \cite{moliner2022solving}.
+We make use of this hierarchy by concatenating features from each CQT octave at the U-Net layers where the time resolutions match, as Fig.~\ref{fig:architecture} also illustrates.

 The proposed architecture utilizes a double real representation of the complex CQT features, where the real and imaginary parts are stacked as two separate channels.
-Thus, the real and imaginary part are freely merged in the channel dimension of the network, where the number of channels is further increased, but the synchrony between real and imaginary parts in the time-frequency space is conserved.
-This strategy is employed to avoid the computational intricacy of complex-valued layers, which do not appear in the presented architecture \cite{wu2023rethinking}.
+Thus, the real and imaginary parts are freely merged in the channel dimension of the network, where the number of channels is further increased, but the synchrony between real and imaginary parts in the time-frequency space is conserved.
+The chosen strategy aims to circumvent the computational complexity associated with complex-valued layers, since they generally lack empirical performance advantages compared to their real-valued counterparts while imposing higher computational costs \cite{wu2023rethinking}.
 However, even though the neural network views the features as real, the underlying data is complex, and one must be cautious with how the features are processed.

-We observed that shift-based operations, such as biases in convolutional layers or mean normalizations, introduced perceptual artifacts to the generated output and, as a consequence, they must be avoided.
-Note that this does not represent a practical limitation to the model as all the signals are zero mean.
+In particular, we observed that shift-based operations, such as biases in convolutional layers or mean normalizations, introduced perceptual artifacts to the generated output and, as a consequence, they should be avoided.
+The intuition behind this lies in the unique nature of complex numbers and the way they interact during computations.
+In a complex number, the real and imaginary parts represent different dimensions of information.
+If shift-based operations were applied, they could introduce imbalances between the real and imaginary components, leading to inconsistent phase relationships and distorted information.
+Thus, bias terms in all the layers are set to zero.
+However, this does not apply to additive residual connections, since they are designed to add the activations of one layer to another without altering their phase relationships.
+Note that this does not represent a practical limitation to the model because all the signals are approximately zero mean.